swinglejohn/GitBranchSyncer/README.md

 # Git Branch Syncer

-A command line utility that automatically keeps your local branches in sync with remote changes by running in the background.
+A command line utility that automatically keeps your local branches in sync with remote changes.
 Particularly useful when working with AI bots (like Mentat) that are contributing to your branches while you're testing locally.

 ## Installation